Local Kung Fu 2

-Local Kung Fu 2 is an Indian Assamese language Kung fu comedy film.
-It is directed by Kenny Deori Basumatary and produced by Durlov Baruah.
-It is the sequel to 2013 film Local Kung Fu.
+Local Kung Fu 2 is an Indian Assamese language Kung fu Martial arts-comedy film.
+It is directed by Kenny Basumatary and produced by Durlov Baruah.
+It is the spiritual sequel to 2013 film Local Kung Fu.
 The film is based on William Shakespeare's The Comedy of Errors.
 The film-makers successfully raised money for post-production through crowdfunding and the film was released on April 19, 2017.